 Every ritual has candles and incense at its crux.
 It seems a time- honored and universal practice.
 The act of using flames and burning herbs, resins, plants, and woods for the unique smells emitted to accompany religious rituals likely go back before written records and before material culture had advanced enough to do it with competence.
 However, both ritual accessories can be major health risks due to the toxic fumes they release.
 In fact, I recently looked up the dangers of incense and candles, and it had a devastating effect on my burgeoning spiritual practice.
 I want to share my thoughts upon giving up my candle and incense burning, and make suggestions for how to move forward after understanding the risks involved.

-First, I will go over what I read about incense and candles.
+First, I will go over the dangers of incense and candles.
 For incense, the evidence is overwhelming that burning it leaves the air full of pollutants.
 One study, conducted in China, showed that incense smoke had more fine and ultrafine particles than cigarette smoke.
 Another study showed that the air around a temple in Taiwan had many PAH’s, or Polycyclic Aromatic Hydrocarbons.
 Both studies indicate what many already know: that burning any fissile material can create dangerous fumes, and that most smoke isn’t good for human lungs.
 The data isn’t all that better for candles.
 There are many reports online that suggest a majority of commercial candles release toxins, though the candle industry disputes that contention.
 Many candles are made with paraffin, which may be harmful to health.
 This report says that paraffin fumes can cause problems.
 It is reported that burning paraffin leaves benzene and toluene in the air.
 Paraffin is made with petroleum, and part of the reason it’s so widespread is it’s cheaper than using other types of candle wax.
 Even expensive candles are made with it, though they are said to use refined paraffin, which is supposedly better.
 As a result, there seems to be evidence that incense is a health hazard and that a majority of the candles out there might also pose health risks.

 Learning about the health threat to my lungs impacted how I performed daily rituals.
 When I found out about the unhealthy effects of incense and candles, I was using them everyday.
 I burned one stick of incense for each altar, some days performing up to four rituals a day.
 I also burned separate candles for each altar and sometimes let them burn even after the ritual was over.
 The first step to performing a ritual was grabbing a lighter that I always put in a special spot on my shelf.
 So, upon learning the negative health effects, my entire ritual sequence fell apart.
 I felt disappointment and shock.
 I didn’t know how I would proceed.
 I had also memorized the sequence of steps and suddenly it was thrown in disarray.
 I contemplated what it would be like to do a ritual without the sobering smell of frankincense and myrrh.
 I wondered what the gods would think of my lack of devotion and perseverance.
 It felt so natural to light candles and incense, as they were lofty pillars of the practice.